Jeff Green (writer)

-Jeffrey Green (born October 12, 1961) is an American writer and video game journalist, and the last editor-in-chief of the now-defunct Games for Windows: The Official Magazine (formerly Computer Gaming World), which was published by Ziff Davis Media.
-As of November 11, 2013, Jeff left PopCap Games, where he served as a director of editorial and social media.
+Jeffrey Green (born October 12, 1961) is an American writer and video game journalist, and the last editor-in-chief of Games for Windows: The Official Magazine.
+In November 2013, Jeff left PopCap Games, where he served as a director of editorial and social media.
 He was employed by the Sims division of developer Electronic Arts, where he served as a designer, producer, and writer.
 Green kept his job at Ziff Davis after the closing of GFW for several months before announcing his departure from the company.
 While an employee at Ziff Davis, Green hosted the weekly CGW Radio podcast (which later became GFW Radio) and hosted The Official EA Podcast.